 Risks to monitor:

-• Debates around energy usage and PoW perception.
+- Ongoing debates around proof-of-work energy usage and public perception.

 2. Hedera (HBAR) — Enterprise Hashgraph With Predictable Fees